This article shows you how to Restore and Replicate managed content.

-As previously noted, Restore/ Replicate finds the most recent qualified Version of a file to recall from the KODiAC Archive.
+As previously noted, Restore/ Replicate finds the Latest Qualified Version of a file to recall from the KODiAC Managed Data Archive.
 In some instances, legitimate, stored content is not acquired simply because you will not be able to access it.
 This is obviously the reality when content is not available (i.e. Size=0) due to the use of Optimized Offloading (purposed or as a result of failure fallback) or Retention Policy removal.
-It is also the reality in certain circumstances based on the Conversion Mode being utilized.
-Access rules are as follows:
+It is also the reality in certain circumstances based on other Operating Modes as follows:

 Accessible - Double Conversion from an Organization Peer

 Accessible - Double Conversion from a Third Party Trust

 Accessible - Hybrid Conversion from an Organization Peer

 Not Accessible - Hybrid Conversion from a Third Party Trust